LambdaFiend/bidirectional-typing/README.md

 In contrast to YALCI's REPL, this one does not include desugaring, as it would hold no relevance to the language and its respective type system.

+## A bug

+There is a bug that I'm aware of, it can easily be fixed but I'm not sure I'll bother for a while.
+Simply put, variable names can collide when they shouldn't.
+For that reason, some non-sensical annotated terms are considered well-typed by SFBDT.

 ## Report any bugs
 Do not forget to report any bugs.
 I'll be very glad to listen to any complaints.